The Crisis Threatening Professional Photography

 Seek out wisdom

-The best time to seek out the wisdom of others is before you start your business and not after.
-Start with your spouse talking about your dream.
+The best time to seek the wisdom of others is before you start your business, not after.
+Start by talking to your spouse about your dream.
 Find a good mentor/coach, and remember to listen.
-If you find little or no support, this is a good sign that you need to assess your friend’s and spouse’s concerns.
+If you find little or no support, this is a good sign that you need to assess your friends’ and spouse’s concerns.

 Be a good parent as well.